 When writing your email copies, you should write for human readers and not just for Google.
 The email should sound like it has been written by a person.
 Skip the marketing speech and professional jargon and have a conversational tone.
 Remember that your target audience receives at least a dozen newsletters in their inbox every day.
 And all those emails are full of similar marketing messages even when they are focused on different niches.
 Your objective should be to stand out and deliver a unique message.

 Even when you are promoting a business email, there is no reason not to be interesting.
-Send emails that are out of the ordinary and also offer more valuable to your recipients.
+Send emails that are out of the ordinary and also offer more value to your recipients.

 3. Make Use of Actionable Language